krish-97-it/nextJs-strapi-blog/README.md

 ## 🌍 Client-Side Rendering (CSR)
    In Client-Side Rendering, the page is rendered in the browser using JavaScript.
-The initial page load is minimal, and then Next.js fetches data after the page loads.
+The initial page load is minimal, and then Next.js fetches data after the page loads.<br>

-   ✅ When to Use CSR ?
+   ✅ <ins>When to Use CSR ?</ins>
    + When SEO is not a priority (e.g., dashboards, user profiles).
    + When data is highly dynamic and frequently changes (e.g., real-time apps).
    + When you want to reduce server load.

-   🛠 How to Implement CSR
+   🛠 <ins>How to Implement CSR</ins>
-   + Use the useEffect hook to fetch data after the component mounts. <br>
+   + Use the useEffect hook to fetch data after the component mounts.
       ```
          import { useState, useEffect } from "react";
          export default function ContactUs() {